divjazz03/Recommendic/README.md

 - 👉 **Real Time Consultation and Chat**: This involves real time consultation/chats with consultants whom the admin has started a consultation with.
 It utilizes web sockets.
 The admin can have a real-time conversation with the practitioner of their choosing about topics they are interested in.
 - 👉 **Admin Registration**: An `ADMIN` can be registered as an admin by a `SUPER_ADMIN` and an automatically generated password is assigned to that admin.
 - 👉 **Consultant Certification**: Admins are assigned the certificates of the consultants that haven't been certified.
 Once the assigned admin certifies the certificates.
 The Consultant is automatically verified.
 - 👉 **File upload**: The Consultant can upload pdf documents or clear images of their certificates.
-Everyone consultant and patients need to upload their profile pictures for visual identification.
+Everyone writer and patients need to upload their profile pictures for visual identification.
 - 👉 **Email Notifications**: Implements email notifications for account confirmation and reset of passwords

 ## 🔩 Tech Stack